C. Harold Wills: After Ford

 With his capital, Wills started his own automobile firm, Wills Sainte Claire.
-He built a factory just north of Detroit scouting the area on his yacht the Tashmu and docking it there in summer months, and incorporated and re-platted the surrounding area of the town of Marysville, Michigan.
-He moved the town from its original location, to where the town park, and the Chrysler Plant are today.
-The first automobile model, the Gray Goose, debuted in 1921, and featured the first recorded instance of back-up lights, an invention that supposedly occurred to Wills due to the number of fire hydrants he had accidentally backed into.
-It was a sensation, but its $3000 cost led to low sales, and the company lost money.
-Although Wills still supported his factory, the company lost money every year, and Wills shut the doors in 1927.
+He built a factory just north of Detroit near Marysville, Michigan after scouting the area on his yacht, the Tashmu.
+Wills incorporated and re-platted the surrounding area of Marysville, moving it from its original location to where the town park is today.
+The company's first automobile model, the Gray Goose, debuted in 1921, and featured the first recorded instance of back-up lights, an invention that supposedly occurred to Wills due to the number of fire hydrants he had accidentally backed into.
+The car received a lot of press, but its $3000 cost led to low sales, and the company lost money.
+Although Wills supported the company, it lost money every year, and Wills shut the doors in 1927.
 Chrysler bought the plant in 1933.

 Wills went on to join Ruxton and eventually consulted at Chrysler as a metallurgist.
 His various patents also provided a steady income.
 In 1940, Wills suffered a stroke and died a short time later at Henry Ford Hospital.
 He is buried at Woodlawn Cemetery, Detroit, Michigan.